 Indiana Pacers: Reggie Miller (57 points)

 Reggie Miller played his entire 18-year career with the Indiana Pacers franchise.
 This makes him one of only six players in NBA history to play that many seasons with just one team.
-Miller had a decorated Hall of Fame career with the franchise setting numerous team records including most points in a single game with 57 points.
+Miller had a decorated Hall of Fame career with the franchise as he set numerous team records, including a 57 point game in.
+November 1992 against the Charlotte Hornets.

 Los Angeles Lakers: Kobe Bryant (81 points)

-This is the second-highest scoring game in NBA history and arguably the greatest performance in the NBA’s modern era.
-Taking place January 22, 2006 against the Toronto Raptors, Kobe Bryant’s finished with an astonishing 81 points on 28-of-46 shooting while connecting on seven three-pointers.
+This is the second-highest single-game record in NBA history, and arguably the greatest performance in the modern era.
+Taking place in January 2006 against the Toronto Raptors, Kobe Bryant scored an astonishing 81 points on 28-of-46 shooting, while connecting on seven three-pointers.

-Bryant actually had a relatively slow start, scoring just 26 points in the first half as the Lakers trailed 63-49.
-He picked things up when he scored 27 points in the third quarter shooting 11-of-15 from the field, connecting on four three-pointers as the Lakers took a six-point lead going into the fourth quarter.
-He then scored 28 in the final quarter leading the Lakers to a 122-104 win.
+Bryant actually had a slow start, scoring just 26 points in the first half as the Lakers trailed 63-49.
+He picked things up when he scored 27 points in the third quarter and connected on four three-pointers as the Lakers took a six-point lead going into the fourth quarter.
+He then scored 28 in the final quarter leading them to a 122-104 win.

 Memphis Grizzlies: Mike Miller (45 points)